OWASP/www-project-modsecurity-core-rule-set/index.md

 ## Reporting Issues

 * If you think you've found a false positive in commercially available software and want us to take a look, [submit an issue here](https://github.com/SpiderLabs/owasp-modsecurity-crs/issues/new) on our Github
 * Have you found a false negative/bypass?
-We'd love to hear about it - please responsibly disclose it to our email [security@coreruleset.org](mailto:security@coreruleset.org).
-  You can send us GPG encrypted email using key 0x38EEACA1AB8A6E72.
+See our [policy](https://github.com/SpiderLabs/owasp-modsecurity-crs/security/policy) first on how to contact us.

 ## Logos